|

 Day 1: El Calafate Airport – El Calafate

-We receive you at El Calafate Airport, and transfer to El Calafate town,
+We receive you at El Calafate Airport, and transfer to El Calafate town to check in at your Hostel.
+You get

-at Pioneros St. 251.
+at around 7 PM the group will have a meeting at the Hostel.
 You will meet our Guide, talk about the details of

 your trekking trip and enjoy your welcome dinner together with your travel